libKriging/libKriging/GitHubFlow.md

    Use *Pull Request* form to watch Travis Continuous Integration process and interact with the maintainer (code review, requested changes)

    **Don't do any other change in the submitted branch other than those resquested to process this PR**

+   Make changes on your branch as needed.
+Your pull request will update automatically.

    However, you can work in any other branch.